canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/reference/snap-configuration/wake-on-wlan.md

 The NetworkManager snap allows its users to configure one or more triggers to allow the device it operates on to be woken up remotely.

-An important precondition for WoWLAN to work is that your device's kernel WiFi driver has support for it.
+An important precondition for WoWLAN to work is that your device's kernel Wi-Fi driver has support for it.
 If it is has support for WoWLAN it may only support a subset of possible triggers.

 You can read more about the kernel side implementation on the following sites: